 - Wall time-line:

-These panels described just a few of the housing developments that work with low income residents.
+These panels and the designs below described just a few of the housing developments that work with low income residents.
 Each panel was 48 inches x 40 inches.

 Description of the Organization: